-The general Minimum Wage Order contains overtime requirements for some groups.
-Overtime is also addressed in the Labour Standards Code and in the construction and property maintenance Minimum Wage Order (see also information sheet on Overtime).
+The Minimum Wage Order (General) contains overtime requirements for some groups.
+Overtime is also addressed in the Labour Standards Code and in the Construction and Property Maintenance Minimum Wage Order (see also webpage on Overtime).

 Employees must be paid at least minimum wage for all time spent at the workplace, at the request of the employer, waiting to perform work.
 For example an employee who works at a restaurant is told by the supervisor to be at work by 8:00 am.
 The employee arrives at work at 8:00 am but does not actually start performing work until 9:00 am when the restaurant starts to get busy.
 The employee works serving tables from 9:00 am to 1:00 pm and then leaves for the day.
 In this situation, the employee would be entitled to pay at the minimum wage rate for the time he/she spent waiting for work from 8:00 am to 9:00 am.
 He/she would be entitled to his/her regular rate of pay for those hours worked between 9:00 am and 1:00 pm.